robotframework/robotframework/doc/userguide/src/ExtendingRobotFramework/CreatingTestLibraries.rst

 :code:`**kwargs` syntax.
 How to use the syntax in the test data is discussed in `Free keyword arguments`_ section under `Creating test cases`_.
 In this section we take a look at how to actually use it in custom test libraries.
+Because Java does not have similar keyword argument concept, this functionality is only available with Python based libraries.

 If you are already familiar how kwargs work with Python, understanding how they works with Robot Framework test libraries is rather simple.
 The example